-Malaga Fair lasts for one week when the whole city takes to the streets and parties.
+Malaga Fair lasts for one week in August when the whole city takes to the streets and parties.

 The August Fair in the city of Málaga is celebrated in the middle of August.
 It is the biggest summer party on the Costa del Sol and one of the largest in Spain.
 These are dates to enjoy a wide range of activities: concerts, exhibitions, bullfights, children's games, folklore and flamenco.